Canyon Lake, California

-Canyon Lake is a city and gated community in Riverside County, California, United States, located on Canyon Lake reservoir.
+Canyon Lake is a city and gated community in the Inland Empire region of Riverside County, California, United States, located on Canyon Lake reservoir.
 Canyon Lake began as a master-planned community developed by the Corona Land Company in 1968.
 The City of Canyon Lake was incorporated on December 1, 1990.
+As of the 2020 census, Canyon Lake had a population of 11,082.
 Railroad Canyon Dam was built in 1927, and impounds the San Jacinto River to fill the reservoir, which covers 383 acre and has 14.9 mi of shoreline.

 History

 Etymology

 The city of Canyon Lake is named after the reservoir it is built around.
 Initially, the reservoir was known as Railroad Canyon Reservoir, or Railroad Canyon Lake, but now the reservoir and the community are referred to by the shortened form, Canyon Lake.

 Early history

 In 1882, the California Southern Railroad built a line from Perris to Elsinore along the east side of the San Jacinto River.
 The Santa Fe Railroad bought the line and joined it with their line in San Bernardino.
 Floods in 1884, 1916, and 1927 washed out the tracks, and the Santa Fe Railroad decided to abandon the line.
 Soon after the last flood, the Temescal Water Company bought the railroad right-of-way, as well as 1,000 acre from Henry Evans, a rancher, and another land from B.T.
 Kuert.
 Those were the two parcels that make up most of Canyon Lake today.

 Construction started in 1927 to build a dam across the river to store water.
 It was finished in 1929.
 Railroad Canyon Reservoir, when built, was one of the largest freshwater lakes for fishing, hunting, and camping in Southern California.
 The reservoir and the surrounding area were leased as a concession from Temescal Water Company as a recreational area under the operation of the George D. Evans family from 1937 until after World War II.
 After the war Ray and Alpha Schekel, along with John and Darleen Kirkland, operated the resort until 1949 when the lake was drained for repairs to the floodgates.